Defining Child Custody in Albany

 Important Things to Know About Child Custody

-In local child custody negotiations, it can be difficult to define what is considered a successful agreement.
+In Albany child custody negotiations, it can be difficult to define what is considered a successful agreement.
 However, New York operates as under the “best interests of the child” doctrine.
 This means the court will give preference to an arrangement that will allow the child to thrive, as opposed to an arrangement that is in the self-interest of one parent or the other.

 Parents can enter into their own contract outside of court as well.
 However, if they want to have a child custody order that is enforceable by law, a court judge must approve it.
 It is recommended that they have an enforceable contract so as to avoid any major conflicts that might have negative consequences for the child.